-The project applies the simplified baseline methodologies for selected small-scale CDM project activity categories, category "I.D - "Grid connected renewable electricity generation" and III.E - "Avoidance of methane production from biomass decay through controlled combustion"".
+The project applies the simplified baseline methodology for selected small-scale CDM project activity categories, category "III.E - "Avoidance of methane production from biomass decay through controlled combustion"".
 The baseline methodology has been correctly applied and the assumptions made for the selected baseline scenario are sound.
 It is sufficiently demonstrated that the project is not a likely baseline scenario and that emission reductions attributable to the project are additional to any that would occur in the absence of the project activity.